thelouce/sdev140-final-project/README.txt

 - I was not able to program the windows to function together.
 I tried, but it did not work properly and I got frustrated and gave up.
 In the future I will attempt this.
 Instead, the windows serve as a "reset" button, as you can close the character creation window to restart character creation at any time.
 - I had ambitions of creating a save feature, but did not have the time to study to implement it.

 As for the source of all graphics: I drew them myself.
 In the future, I will need to use a proper pixel art program instead of Clip Studio Paint, as I noticed a lot of stray pixels that I did not have time to clean up.
-Be sure to download the zip folder that includes all the cats!
+To make sure the cats work properly, make sure that the game is extracted to a folder named 'final_project' or the cats may not load!